ihabwahbi/rl-exec-data/docs/prd/project-status.md

 - **Achieved 336-345K msg/s throughput** - Exceeding performance targets
 - **Multi-symbol architecture working** - Linear scaling with process isolation

 **Current Status**: Epic 0, 1, and 2 are **100% complete**.
-The reconstruction pipeline is fully operational with all components tested and integrated.
-Ready to begin Epic 3 for automated fidelity validation.
+Epic 3 is now in progress as the primary focus, implementing automated fidelity validation to prove our data quality meets requirements for RL agent training.

 **Timeline Impact**: On schedule.
 The strong foundation from Epic 1 enabled smooth Epic 2 implementation.
 All technical risks have been mitigated.